Sigmmma/c20/src/content/h1/engine/map/readme.md

 Although maps work mainly the same way in each release of H1, there are a number of differences listed on this page which prevent maps from being reused across them as-is.
 For example, an H1CE map file cannot be used in H1PC Demo without recompiling it from tags.

 # Building maps from tags
 Tool's [build-cache-file](~h1a-tool#build-cache-file) verb is the official way to build a map for MCC, or for Custom Edition with the HEK, from a scenario tag.
 The resulting map contains all tags needed by the scenario.
-The unofficial [invader-build](~) tool can also build maps from tags, including targeting all platforms like Xbox, Retail, and Demo.
+The unofficial [invader-build](~) tool can also build maps from tags, including targeting all platforms like Xbox, Retail, and Demo, while also validating your tags for invalid data that could cause crashes or undefined behaviour at runtime.

 When tags are built into a map, their data is prepared for how it will be used at runtime.
 [Tag path references](~general/tags#tag-paths-and-references) are replaced with pre-calculated indices or pointers, [child scenarios](~scenario#child-scenarios) are merged, extra fields are calculated, and the metadata for [bitmaps](~bitmap) and [sounds](~sound) is separated from their raw data.
 Tool even makes some [hard-coded tag edits](~h1a-tool#hardcoded-tag-patches).